Trminh06-work/Out-of-distribution-data-fitting/README.md

 │
 ├── partition_algs/
 │   ├── mfs_split.py                      # Script for Meta-feature based partitioning technique, representative of Concept Shifts
+│   ├── modified_mfs_split.py             # A modified version of mfs_split.py to suit the need of this project
 │   ├── marginal_distribution_split.py    # Script for Distribution based partitioning techniques, i.e. Covariate shift and Prior shift
 │   ├── geometric_split.py                # Script for Geometry based partitioning techniques, i.e. Hyperballs and Slabs
 │   └── PartitionProcedure.ipynb          # Notebook to split the datasets using the above approaches